 Footnotes

-Conflict-of-interest statement: All the authors have no conflicts of interest to declare
+Conflict-of-interest statement: All the authors have no conflicts of interest to declare.

 PRISMA 2009 Checklist statement: The authors have read the PRISMA 2009 Checklist, and the manuscript was prepared and revised according to the PRISMA 2009 Checklist.